OctopusDeploy/blog/blog/2023-05/navigation-uplift/index.md

 title: Octopus UI navigation uplift
 description: Find out about the changes we're making to the navigation experience in Octopus Deploy.
 author: emily.pearce@octopus.com
-visibility: private
+visibility: public
-published: 2023-05-31-1400
+published: 2023-05-29-1400
 metaImage: uplifted-navigation-blogv3.png
 bannerImage: uplifted-navigation-blogv3.png
-bannerImageAlt: A person on a ladder helping put together the new navigation
+bannerImageAlt: A person on a ladder helping put together the new navigation.
 isFeatured: false
 tags:
   - Product